10+ Ways To Reduce Your Plastic Footprint

 So don't ever let plastic get into your food!

-Actionable Tip: Consider switching to a more eco-friendly and safer storage option like glass or stainless steel containers.
-You can wash and repurpose them endlessly for food storage!
+Actionable Tip: Consider switching to a more eco-friendly and safer storage option like glass or stainless steel containers for meal prep and leftovers.
+They may cost more upfront, but they last for years, save money in the long run, and protect both your health and the environment.
+(You can wash and repurpose them endlessly without fear of them releasing microplastic!)

 6. Say Goodbye To Your Plastic Wrap